Long Island Maids | Professional House Cleaning

 Main Differences

 You may ask what makes deep cleaning and regular cleaning different.
-Regular cleaning is what you do most days.
-You wipe down counters and sweep the floor.
-This keeps your home looking nice.
-Deep cleaning is more detailed.
-It means cleaning places you usually skip, like behind the fridge or inside cabinets.
+Regular cleaning is what you do most days—wiping down counters and sweeping the floor to keep your home looking nice.
+Deep cleaning is more detailed, tackling places you usually skip, like behind the fridge or inside cabinets.

 AspectRegular CleaningDeep Cleaning